Time sickness. Yes it's actually a thing!

 Time management is about how you feel inside.
-Its about your state of awareness and it can make time a friend on your personal path to inner fulfillment.
+It's about your state of awareness and it can make time a friend on your personal path to inner fulfilment.

 When we manage time poorly, every day turns into a race against the clock.
 You look at the clock in exasperation and say, ‘where did the time go?’

 We should instead be looking at the clock saying, ‘where did the opportunities go?’

 When we learn to manage our time on the inside opportunities aren’t missed and we feel less frustrated and frantic.